 If things go to court, you’ll need evidence to prove your landlord broke the law.
 Document everything to do with your landlord’s harassment or negligence.
 The sooner you start doing this, the better.
-If you don’t have any emails or letters, then record what was said at what time.
+If you don’t have any emails or letters, then record what was said at that time.
 If you’re recording negligence, then record the exact days it occurred.
 The more specific you are, the easier it is to prove your case.

 Know the process

 Should the amount you’re being sued for is over $5,000, then the case will go to the Civil Court.
-Each borough has its own civil court, and each civil court has a housing court for landlord-tenant issues.
+Each borough has its civil court, and each civil court has a housing court for landlord-tenant issues.
 For cases like this, you’ll want a lawyer.
 Make sure to read up on how the housing court works.